Zinger10/Zinger10/README.md

 ### Final year student of Computer Engineering Technology (Computer Systems) in UTeM 👋

+ I'm interested in Web development, Mobile development and AI

  I'm currently working on an inventory management system web app using flask